addulac/phd/source/13_models.md

 \noindent
 **Two-parameter extension**

 A notable limitation of the standard IPB is that the dimensionality of the matrix $F$ and its sparsity are coupled through $\alpha$.
 The two-parameter extension of the IBP add a parameter $\beta$ to be able to control the dimensionality $K$ and the sparsity of $F$ independently.
-In the constructive process of the IBP, the beta terms is changed as $\pi_k \sim \mathrm{Beta}(\frac{\alpha \beta}{K}, \beta)$.
+In the constructive process of the IBP, the sampling step from the Beta distribution is changed to $\pi_k \sim \mathrm{Beta}(\frac{\alpha \beta}{K}, \beta)$.
 Therefore the two-parameter IBP sampler is impacted as follows:

-* A feature is activated with probability $\frac{m_k}{\beta+N-1}$,
+1. A feature is activated with probability $\frac{m_k}{\beta+N-1}$,
-* New columns/features are draw from $\Poisson(\frac{\alpha\beta}{\beta+N-1})$.
+2. New columns/features are draw from $\Poisson(\frac{\alpha\beta}{\beta+N-1})$.

-It follows that the expected number of non-zeros entry per row is still $\Poisson(\alpha)$ but, the distribution of active feature becomes $K_+ \sim \Poisson(\alpha \sum_{i=1}^N \frac{\beta}{\beta+i-1})$.
+It follows that the expected number of non-zeros entry per row is still $\Poisson(\alpha)$ but, the distribution of active features becomes $K_+ \sim \Poisson(\alpha \sum_{i=1}^N \frac{\beta}{\beta+i-1})$.

 ## Random graph models
 \label{sec:random_graph}

-Graph theory is historically concerned by the study of graphs with well establish structure such as regular graphs or planar graphs [@albert2002statistical].
-In random graph theory, the motivation is to discover properties satisfied by graphs of general types and with limited design assumptions.
-The field have been popularised by a series of papers [@erdds1959random][@erdos1960evolution][@erdHos1961strength].
+Graph theory is historically concerned by the study of graphs with well established structure such as regular graphs or planar graphs [@albert2002statistical].
+In random graph theory, the motivation is to discover properties satisfied by all graphs that can be generated from limited design assumptions i.e. a random graph model.
+The field have been popularised by a series of papers [@erdds1959random;@erdos1960evolution;@erdHos1961strength].
 They proposed a very simple model, namely the Erd\H{o}s-Rényi (ER) model, and yet discovered meaningful properties that largely inspired the community.

 ### ER Model

-In the ER model, an undirected graph with $N$ nodes is generated by connecting each node with a probability $p$, thus one has $y_{ij} \sim \Bern(p)$ and the class of possible graph generated is referred to as $G_{N,p}$.
+In the ER model, an undirected graph with $N$ nodes is generated by connecting each node with a probability $p$, thus, one has $y_{ij} \sim \Bern(p)$ and the class of possible graph generated is referred to as $G_{N,p}$.
 It can be shown that the distribution of a degree $d$ of a randomly chosen node has a closed form expression such that
 $$
 P(d=n) = \dbinom{N}{n} p^n (1-p)^{N-n} \ .
 $$
 A case of interest is for the so-called large graph, when $N\rightarrow \infty$.
 In this case, the degree distribution converge to a Poisson law as $P(d=n)\approx \Poisson(n;z)$ where $z=p(N-1)$ is the mean degree^[Where self-loop are not considered.].
-The class of graphs $G_{N,p}$ generated by the ER model are consequently sometimes referred to as *Poisson random graph*.
+The class of graphs $G_{N,p}$ generated by the ER model are consequently sometimes referred to as the *Poisson random graph*.
 This result leads to another interesting property of the ER model worth to mention; let's define a *component* as a maximal subset of nodes that can all be reached from another in the same subset (through edge traversal).
 There is a so called *phase transition*, from low value of $p$, where there are many small components with exponential size distribution, to high value of $p$ with very few small components and one, so-called, *giant component*.
-A consequence of this, is that the ER model satisfy the small world effect as its typical distance between two nodes is $l=\frac{\log N}{\log z}$ [@bollobas1998random].
+A consequence of this, is that the ER model satisfies the small world effect as its typical distance between two nodes is $l=\frac{\log N}{\log z}$ [@bollobas1998random].
 Nevertheless, the ER model do not satisfy all the other properties found in real world networks.
 Its degree distribution is Poisson and thus has exponential decay, it has random mixing pattern and no clustering structure.
 Though, it is not adapted for modeling real systems, the ER model still gives insight on the way network can behave and constitutes a baseline regarding the emergence of phase transitions and giant components that are also studied in other random graph models.

 Among the many extensions of the ER model proposed in the literature, we focus here on the Stochastic Block Model that provides a very general framework to model graph with community structure.

 ### Stochastic Block Model

 The Stochastic Block Model (SBM), orinally proposed in [@holland1983stochastic], has since been extensively covered in the literature^[See \url{http://bactra.org/notebooks/stochastic-block-models.html}].
-It is a random graph model where nodes belongs to some latent blocks (or communities) and the probability that two nodes bind depends only on the membership of the nodes to blocks.
+It is a random graph model where nodes belong to some latent blocks (or communities) and the probability that two nodes bind depends only on the membership of the nodes to blocks.
 Let $N$ be the total number of nodes and $K$ the total number of blocks.
-Let the model parameters $\mat{\pi}=(\pi_1, \dotsc,\pi_K)$ and $(\phi_{kk'})_{K\times K}$ be respectively a probability vector and a probability matrix.
+Let the model parameters $\mat{\pi}=(\pi_1, \dotsc,\pi_K)$ and $(\phi_{kk'})_{K\times K}$ be respectively a probability vector and a probability matrix (or weight matrix).
 The generative process of the SBM is then as follows:
 \begin{align*}
 c_i &\sim \Cat(\mat{\pi})  \qquad \text{ for } i \in \{1,\dotsc,K\} \\
 y_{ij} &\sim \Bern(\phi_{c_ic_j}) \qquad \text{ for } i,j \in \V\times\V
 \end{align*}
-As one can note, if $K=1$ the model reduce to the ER model, otherwise all the sub-networks restricting nodes to single a block interaction (inner block interaction if $k=k'$, and outer block interaction if $k\neq k'$) locally behave like the ER model.
-The main challenge in the SBM is to infer a "good" partition of the nodes with the corresponding matrix weight as the combination of possible assignments is $K^N$.
+As one can note, if $K=1$ the model reduces to the ER model, otherwise, all the sub-networks restricting nodes to single a block interaction (inner block interaction if $k=k'$, and outer block interaction if $k\neq k'$) locally behave like the ER model.
+The main challenge in the SBM is to infer a "good" partition of the nodes with the corresponding weight matrix.
+Note that the combination of possible assignments is $K^N$.
 The optimization of parameters is generally accomplished with variant of the EM algorithm [@latouche2012variational].
 Recently, efficient inference based on MCMC has also been proposed, with revisited version of the SBM [@peixoto2017nonparametric].

-While the SBM is a strong baseline, is has several limitations due to the lack of prior over its parameters.
-In particular, the assumption of a fixed number of blocks is difficult to justify and bad choice of $K$ can leads to sub-optimal solution.
+While the SBM is a strong baseline, it has several limitations due to the lack of prior over its parameters.
+In particular, the assumption of a fixed number of blocks is difficult to justify and a bad choice of $K$ can leads to sub-optimal solutions.
 This problem has been addressed by using DP prior over the node assignment vector.
-The resulting model is referred to as the Infinite Relational model (IRM) [kemp2006learning].
+The resulting model is referred to as the Infinite Relational model (IRM) [@kemp2006learning].
 Another limitation is the hard assignment of nodes to blocks which may not be adapted to capture the diversity of interaction in real-world networks.
 Those limitation have been addressed in several directions that we will explore in the rest of the manuscript.

 ### Mixed-Membership Models